-- 15. Pages 40 to 45 in the Annual Report gives an overview of performance at end of year 2, April 2017 March 2018, in achieving our Corporate Plan Well-being Objectives relating to Well-being Outcome 2, 'An environmentally Responsible and Prosperous Vale'. - 16.
-For each of the two Well-being Objectives aligned with Outcome 2 ('Promoting regeneration, economic growth and employment' and 'Promoting sustainable development and protecting our environment'), the annual review incorporates a
+- 15. Pages 92 to 94 in the Annual Report gives an overview of performance at end of year 2, April 2017 March 2018, in achieving our Corporate Plan Well-being Objectives relating to Well-being Outcome 4, 'An active and healthy Vale'. - 16.
+For each of the two Well-being Objectives aligned with Outcome 4 ('Encouraging and promoting active and healthy lifestyles' and 'Safeguarding those who are vulnerable and promoting independent living'), the annual review incorporates a performance snapshot and provides progress in detail in relation to our achievements, challenges and risks.
+This can be viewed on pages 94 to 121of the attached Annual Report.